Positivity and Kleiman transversality in equivariant K-theory of homogeneous spaces: Introduction

 \section{Introduction}

 The structure constants of cohomology rings of homogeneous spaces tend to exhibit positivity properties.
-Combinatorics often enters, through attempts to interpret positive quantities as enumerators, but it is by geometric means that the positivity is often first---or most easily---verified.
+Combinatorics often enters, through attempts to interpret positive quantities as enumerators, but it is by geometric means that the positivity is often first---or most easily---verified (a notable exception being the order of events relating \cite{buchLR} and \cite{brion}).
 In the typical setup, going back to Ehresmann \cite{Ehr}, the cohomology ring in question possesses an additive basis of classes carried by algebraic subvarieties.
 Using the transitive group action, as pioneered by Kleiman \cite{Kle}, these Schubert subvarieties can be translated generically; subsequently intersecting them yields cycles whose multiplicities are positive by virtue of being~algebraic.
 These multiplicities are the structure constants, which are hence~positive.

 That positivity extends beyond ordinary cohomology has recently been demonstrated in two instances.
 Graham generalized it to torus-equivariant cohomology of the homogeneous spaces $G/P$ \cite{graham}, confirming and extending conjectures of Billey and Peterson (cf.\ \cite[Section~4]{graham}).
 At about the same time, Brion proved it for ordinary $K$-theory \cite{brion}, after it had been conjectured by Buch \cite{buchLR}.
 The very notion of positivity depends on the context, of course.
 In $K$-theory, positivity means sign alternation: if the dimension of a subvariety differs from the expected dimension by~$i$ in a given intersection product, then the sign of the coefficient on its class is~$(-1)^i$.
 For equivariant cohomology, the coefficients are polynomials; positivity means that, expressed as polynomials in the simple roots, the coefficients are nonnegative integers.